-In May 2019, we entered into a Platform Technology Transfer and License Agreement (the "Novartis CodeEvolve® Agreement") with Novartis Pharma AG ("Novartis").
-The Agreement allows Novartis to use Codexis' proprietary CodeEvolver® protein engineering platform technology in the field of human healthcare.
-Under the Novartis CodeEvolver® Agreement, we will transfer Codexis' proprietary CodeEvolver® protein engineering platform technology to Novartis over approximately twenty months starting with the date on which we commence the technology transfer (the "Technology Transfer Period").
-As a part of this technology transfer, our company will provide to Novartis Codexis' proprietary protein engineering protocols and methods, and proprietary software algorithms.
-In addition, teams of Codexis and Novartis scientists will participate in technology training sessions and collaborative research projects at Codexis' laboratories in Redwood City, California and at a designated Novartis laboratory in Basel, Switzerland.
-Upon completion of technology transfer, Novartis will have the CodeEvolver[®] protein engineering platform technology installed at its designated laboratory.
+In May 2019, we entered into a Platform Technology Transfer and License Agreement (the "Novartis CodeEvolvel® Agreement") with Novartis.
+The Agreement allows Novartis to use our proprietary CodeEvolver® protein engineering platform technology in the field of human healthcare.
+Under the Novartis CodeEvolver® Agreement, we are transferring our proprietary CodeEvolver® protein engineering platform technology to Novartis over approximately 25 months, starting with the date on which we commenced the technology transfer (the "Technology Transfer Period").
+As a part of this technology transfer, the Company provided to Novartis our proprietary enzymes, proprietary protein engineering protocols and methods, and proprietary software algorithms.
+In addition, teams of the Company and Novartis scientists participated in technology training sessions and collaborative research projects at our laboratories in Redwood City, California and at a designated Novartis laboratory in Basel, Switzerland.
+Upon completion of technology transfer, Novartis will have the CodeEvolver® protein engineering platform technology installed at its designated laboratory.

-Pursuant to the agreement, we received an upfront payment of \$.0 million shortly after the effective date of the Novartis CodeEvolver® Agreement.
-We are entitled to receive an additional \$4.0 million subject to satisfactory completion of the second technology transfer milestone and an additional \$5.0 million upon satisfactory completion of the third technology transfer milestone.
-In consideration for the continued disclosure and license of improvements to the Codexis technology and materials during a multi-year period that begins on the conclusion of the Technology Transfer Period, Novartis will pay Codexis annual payments which amount to an additional \$8.0 million.
-Codexis also has the potential to receive quantity-dependent, usage payments for each API that is manufactured by Novartis using one or more enzymes that have been developed or are in development using the CodeEvolver® protein engineering platform technology during the period that begins on the conclusion of the Technology Transfer Period, Novartis will be paid by Novartis to Codexis for each quarter that Novartis manufactures API using a CodeEvolver®-developed enzyme.
-The usage payments will be based on the total volume of API produced using the CodeEvolve®-developed enzyme.
-These usage payments can begin in the clinical stage, and will extend throughout the commercial life of each API.
-Revenue for the combined initial license and technology transfer performance obligation, which is expected to occur over twenty months, is being recognized using a single measure of progress that depicts our performance obligation relating to the combined initial license and technology transfer.
-Revenue allocated to future improvements will be recognized \$11.3 million in research and development revenue in the year ended December 31, 2019 from the Novartis CodeEvolve® Agreement.
-As of December 31, 2019, we had no deferred revenue balance from Novartis.
+Pursuant to the agreement, we received an upfront payment of \$5.0 million shortly after the effective date of the Novartis CodeEvolver® Agreement.
+In the second quarter of 2020 we completed the second technology milestone transfer under the agreement and became eligible to receive a milestone payment of \$4.0 million, which we subsequently received in July 2020.
+We have also recognized \$3.4 million for partial completion of the third technology milestone and we expect to receive payment in the first quarter of 2021.
+Additionally, we are eligible to receive an additional \$1.6 million upon satisfactory completion of the third technology transfer milestone.
+In consideration for the continued disclosure and license of improvements to our technology and materials during a multi-year period that begins on the conclusion of the Technology Transfer Period ("Improvements Term"), Novartis will pay Codexis annual payments which amount to an additional \$8.0 million.
+The Company also has the potential to receive quantity-dependent, usage payments for each API that is manufactured by Novartis using one or more enzymes that have been developed or are in development using the CodeEvolver® protein engineering platform technology during the period that begins on the conclusion of the Technology Transfer Period and ends on the expiration date of the last to expire licensed patent.
+These product-related usage payments, if any, will be paid by Novartis to the Company for each quarter that Novartis manufactures API using a CodeEvolver®-developed enzyme.
+The usage payments will be based on the total volume of API produced using the CodeEvolver®-developed enzyme.
+These usage payments can begin in the clinical stage and will extend throughout the commercial life of each API.
+Revenue for the combined initial license and technology transfer performance obligation, which is based on the ratio of level of effort incurred to date compared to the total estimated level of effort required to complete the performance obligation relating to the c

+We recognized \$6.2 million and \$11.3 million in research and development revenue in the year ended December 31, 2020 and 2019, respectively, from the Novartis CodeEvolver® Agreement.